A Riemannian geometric approach for timelike and null spacetime geodesics: About the curvatures and black hole spacetimes

-The previous equation has a Ricci scalar, and therefore a Gaussian curvature, depending on the first and second derivatives of the function $f(r)$.
-We want to know the location of the points where the derivative of the Gaussian curvature of the metric \eqref{2dJac} vanishes, namely the extremal points.
-We discovered that the only condition needed for $\frac{\partial K_{g}}{\partial r}=0 $ is
+The previous metric has a Ricci scalar, and therefore a Gaussian curvature, depending on the first and second derivatives of the function $f(r)$.
+The Gaussian curvature result is shown in Appendix \eqref{app:1}.
+Due to the dependence on the $\theta$ variable the Gaussian curvature is going to be a complicated expression.
+Here we particularize for the null case $\delta=0$, then we have

-We know that for static black hole metrics the condition \eqref{condg} is tantamount to the existence of event horizons.
-We claim that the location of the horizons is also inherited to the Jacobi metric.
-This result has deep implications, it is possible to calculate the Hawking radiation of the balck hole only by knowing the Jacobi metric \cite{Bera:2019oxg}.
-In order to find the localization of the event horizons we only need to find the points where the derivative of the Gaussian curvature vanishes.
-We argue that this is not a simple coincidence, and it also happens in stationary black hole spacetimes.
-In the following we present the $2-$dimensional Jacobi metric for different black hole spacetimes, we can see that all of them inherit the localization of the vent horizons.